-The SCIAMACHY water vapour profiles behave in general as expected: Highest VMRs (up to about 8 ppmv) occur at high altitudes, lowest VMRs at lower altitudes.
+The SCIAMACHY water vapour profiles perform in general as expected: Highest VMRs (up to about 8 ppmv) occur at 10 upper altitudes, lowest VMRs at lower altitudes.
 The variation with time follows roughly the tropopause / latitude pattern.

-For a more detailed investigation of the observed behaviour of the water vapour and methane data products, we computed monthly anomalies from the SCIAMACHY $\rm H_2O$ data in the same way as described Noël et al. (2016) and compared them with the $\rm CH_4$ data from this study.
-This is achieved by first averaging the daily data over the months and then subtracting the long-term average for each month.
-To avoid different weighting of different months we limit this analysis to the time interval 2003 to 2011, i.e. we use only years for which data for all months are available.
+For a more detailed analysis including the combination of water vapour and methane results, we computed monthly anomalies from the SCIAMACHY $H_2O$ data in the same way as described Noël et al. (2016) and put them in relation to the $CH_4$ data from this study.
+This is done by first averaging the daily data over the months and then subtracting the long-term average